JBGruber/rollama/paper/paper.md

 # Background: Ollama

 Ollama can be installed using dedicated installers for macOS and Windows, or through a bash installation script for Linux[^2].
 However, our preferred method is to utilize Docker.
 This approach enhances security and simplifies the processes of updating, rolling back, and completely removing Ollama.
-For convenience, we provide a Docker compose file to start a container running Ollama and one running Open WebUI -- a browser interface strongly inspired by ChatGPT -- in a GitHub Gist[^3].
+For convenience, we provide a Docker compose file to start a container running Ollama and Open WebUI -- a browser interface strongly inspired by ChatGPT -- in a GitHub Gist[^3].

 [^2]: <https://ollama.com/download>
 [^3]: <https://gist.github.com/JBGruber/73f9f49f833c6171b8607b976abc0ddc>